 Members of the interdisciplinary network TRAMIL not only review and synthesize data on the safety and biological activity of medicinal plants, they also conduct original research on the pharmacology and potential toxicity of medicinal plants.
 TRAMIL members include experts from the disciplines of medicine, botany, chemistry, toxicology, pharmacology, natural products development and pharmacognosy.
 As a group, TRAMIL convenes regularly at scientific workshops and editorial meetings to evaluate the available data on commonly used Caribbean medicinal plants in order to assess their safety and efficacy.
 Based on this information, TRAMIL classifies the traditional use of each evaluated medicinal plant as either "REC" (recommended), "INV" (needs more investigation) or "TOX" (toxic).
-"REC" or "recommended" means that the particular traditional use based on significant documented traditional use and available biomedical data on safety and efficacy.
+"REC" or "recommended" means that the particular traditional use specified (including part used, preparation and mode of administration) is recommended for human use based on significant documented traditional use and available biomedical data on safety and efficacy.
 "INV" or "needs more investigation" means that there is insufficient evidence to support the clinical use of the particular plant and more research is needed to make a recommendation.
 "TOX" or "toxic" means that the plant has shown significant toxic effects in biomedical studies and is therefore not recommended for human use.